tamarastojchevska/devops-actions/README.md

-## Homework assignment for DevOps
+# Homework assignment for DevOps
-This is an assignment for GitHub Actions.
+This is an assignment for GitHub Actions